-Brain fog can be described as a lack of focus, memory issues and feeling like you’re in a haze.
+Brain fog can be described as a lack of focus, memory issues, and a feeling like you’re in a haze.
 It’s often accompanied by fatigue.
-This symptom can be caused by many things, including stress, sleep deprivation and medication side effects.
+This symptom can be caused by many things, including stress, sleep deprivation, and medication side effects.

 Salmon: The omega-3 fatty acids in fish keep your brain at the top of its game.
 Specifically, fatty fish like salmon are a great source of DHA, which helps increase memory.
 Brain and nerve cells love fatty fish.

-Berries: Blueberries are brain boosting, raspberries and blackberries are all excellent sources of antioxidants, which help protect your brain cells from damage (free radical damage).
+Berries: Blueberries are brain-boosting, and raspberries and blackberries are all excellent sources of antioxidants, which help protect your brain cells from damage (free radical damage).
 These berries also contain anthocyanins, compounds that help recover memory function.

-Avocados: Another great source of monounsaturated fats, avocados are also high in antioxidants and vitamin E. They help boost memory, boosts brain function, reduce inflammation and protect your cells from damage.
+Avocados: Another great source of monounsaturated fats, avocados are also high in antioxidants and vitamin E. They help boost memory, improve brain function, reduce inflammation, and protect your cells from damage.

 Neurodegenerative states are diseases that damage the cells of the nervous system.
-This damage eventually leads to progressive decline in function.
-These diseases impact cognitive abilities, motor skills and memory.
+This damage eventually leads to a progressive decline in function.
+These diseases impact cognitive abilities, motor skills, and memory.

-These healthy foods positively impact recovery from Neurodegenerative disorders:
+These nutrients and food components positively impact recovery from neurodegenerative disorders:

-Omega-3 fatty acids: These fatty acids are found in fish oil and help protect the brains from damage.
+Omega-3 fatty acids: These fatty acids are found in fish oil and help protect the brain from damage.
 They also improve memory and cognition.

 Vitamin B12: The b vitamins are essential for healthy function.
-People with neurodegenerative disease often have low levels of B12.
-Getting enough b vitamins can help improve memory, improve cognitive function, and nerve signals.
+People with neurodegenerative diseases often have low levels of B12.
+Getting enough b vitamins can help improve memory, cognitive function, and nerve signals.

 Folate: This vitamin is also essential for the brain’s function.
 People with neurodegenerative diseases often have low levels of folate.
 Getting enough of this vitamin can help improve memory and cognition.

-Now that we covered foods positively impacting brain health in mild cognitive impairment, brain development diseases, and poor mental function we’re going to talk about certain foods that actually cause damage.
+Now that we’ve covered foods that positively impact brain health in mild cognitive impairment, brain development diseases, and poor mental function – we’re going to talk about certain foods that actually cause damage.

 What foods make your memory worse?

-There are tons of poor foods and diets that rob our brains of good saturated fats, essential nutrients, induces a brain’s shrinkage, and rob us from a healthy lifestyle.
-You’ll quickly realize how crucial our brain boosting foods need to always be a part of a healthy diet.
+There are tons of poor foods and diets that rob our brains of good saturated fats and essential nutrients, induce brain shrinkage, and rob us of a healthy lifestyle.
+You’ll quickly realize how crucial it is for brain-boosting foods to be part of a healthy diet.

 Sugary Drinks: Sugary drinks (not to be confused with healthy caffeine consumption) damage the neural network by promoting inflammation and oxidative stress.
 This leads to memory problems, as well as a wide range of health problems.